 Like most estate planning documents, it is important that you have your HIPAA authorization drafted before it is actually needed.
 If you become incapacitated or are otherwise not available, your loved ones may be left in the dark.

 The Law Office of Brandon S. Glosson prepares HIPAA Authorizations as part of our Estate Planning Services.
 We would also be happy to assist you with adding an HIPAA Authorization to an existing plan.
+Our office is located in San Antonio, Texas and we serve San Antonio and the surrounding areas.
 To schedule an appointment with an estate planning attorney at the Law Office of Brandon S. Glosson, please give us a call at (210) 802-5288, or complete the contact form on our home page.

 *More technically, this is known as Protected Health Information or Individually Identifiable Health Information.